omab/python-social-auth/docs/use_cases.rst

 Return the user to the original page
 ------------------------------------

-There's a common scenario were it's desired to return the user back to the original page from where it was requested to login.
+There's a common scenario where it's desired to return the user back to the original page from where it was requested to login.
 For that purpose, the usual ``next`` query-string argument is used, the value of this parameter will be stored in the session and later used to redirect the user when login was